Configure RADIUS Clients settings

 Edit or remove RADIUS Client

-Click Disable Client if the client will no longer be used with the realm or RADIUS server.
+3. To disable a RADIUS Client, slide the toggle next to it to Off.
 Any request to the disabled client will be rejected and end users will not be able to log in.

 This action moves the client to the Disabled Clients list.

-If Disable Client was clicked, the Remove Clients option becomes available.
+4. If the Client is disabled, the Remove Clients option becomes available.
 Do one of the following: